airflow-helm/charts/charts/airflow/README.md

 - http://example.com/airflow/
 - http://example.com/airflow/flower

-In this example, would set these values:
+In this example, you would set these values, assuming you have an Ingress Controller with an IngressClass named "nginx" deployed:
 ```yaml
 airflow:
   config: